 The out of the box plan has moveable ailerons, but only for static display.
 They are not intended to be functional.
 So I want to have ailerons and I want them on top and bottom wing.
-This discussion has gotten so interesting I’ve move it to a separate post which you can find here.

 Both Cliff Harvey with his Guillows Spitfire, and Tim McKay who had a similar experience with the Guillows Zero, pretty much proved that the control of ailerons is going to be essential to making this plane behave nicely when it flies.
 So I have to solve two problems 1.
 Getting ‘control’ out to the end of the wings.
 2. Getting the control up from the bottom wing to the top wing.